microsoft/vscode-docs/docs/extensions/example-debuggers.md

 Initially this will do a full transpile of the TypeScript sources into the `out` folder.
 After the full build, a 'watcher task' is started that transpiles any changes you make.

-After transpiling the source, a new VS Code window ('[Extenson Development Host]') appears with the Mock Debug extension now running in debug mode.
+After transpiling the source, a new VS Code window ('[Extension Development Host]') appears with the Mock Debug extension now running in debug mode.
 From that window open your `mock test` project with the `readme.md` file, start a debug session with 'F5', and then step through it:

 ![Debugging Extension and Server](images/example-debuggers/debug-mock-session.png)